Why aren't email replies from recipients in the BCC field of an incident response being filtered and sent an Assistance Request Denied message?

 6. Look for a black square at the start of the field that should look something like this:

 7. If a blank space exists, remove the space.

 A message asks you to confirm your desicion to deploy.

 9. Click OK to continue

 10. The subtab or editor closes depending on whether you are working from a docked or undocked message.

 11. Click Save on the ribbon to commit your deployment.

 For more information on deploying message templates, refer Deploying messages in current documentation.

 This behavior has been seen when the BCC recipient is a Gmail address.
-When an incident response is sent by Oracle Service Cloud to the BCC recipient's email address, it contains a unique tracking string.
+When an incident response is sent by Oracle B2C Service to the BCC recipient's email address, it contains a unique tracking string.
 This tracking string helps associate a response to an incident, and BCC information is encoded in this string.
 Answer ID 5331: Incident Update by Email provides additional information on unique tracking strings.